Patterns for Blockchain Data Migration: Mapping Patterns to Migration Scenarios

-Sharding scenario applies when the nonprofit's remote workers are given access to a subset of BC data on their mobile devices.
-The accounts and SCs that they frequently interact while on the field can be moved to a shard hosted using the mobile devices.
-This can be achieved using the sharding pattern.
-Prior to sharding, new nodes (including mobile devices) need to be added to the BC to enhance security \cite{Ethereum20}.
-Therefore, the node sync pattern can be used to clone such nodes.
-Transferring scenario can be achieved by installing the same BC platform and then cloning a set of new nodes (either on-premise or on the cloud) with the source BC using the node sync pattern.
-Finally, these nodes can be reconfigured to run as a separate BC instance.
-However, if the target is a BaaS instance or the platform-specific sync tool does not work on the chosen hardware, snapshotting, mapping table, state initialization, hard fork, and TX replay patterns can be used to recreate states on new nodes.
-Applicability of the establish genesis pattern depends on the chosen BaaS solution.
-Non-functional patterns also apply depending on the chosen data fidelity level, cost, and privacy goals.
-While these use cases consider migrating only the concert application's BC data (example assumes source BC is public), proposed patterns could be used to migrate an entire BC.
+If the nonprofit needs to change the blockchain nodes, the \textit{relocate} scenario applies.
+Relocation could be achieved by cloning a set of new nodes (either on-premise or on the cloud) using the \textit{node sync} pattern.
+Finally, these nodes can be reconfigured to run as a separate blockchain instance.
+If the target blockchain is a BaaS instance, \textit{snapshotting} and \textit{state and transaction initialization} patterns could be used to recreate states on new nodes. \textit{Establish genesis} and \textit{hard fork} patterns may not apply when the target instance is hosted as a BaaS. \textit{Smart contract} and \textit{non-functional} patterns are not needed, as the objective is to swap the hardware while enforcing data integrity through blockchain properties.
+The \textit{archive} scenario applies when the nonprofit needs to keep the full history on a different blockchain instance for data analytics, auditing, or archiving \cite{Paik2019} purposes.
+As the archive is created on a new blockchain while transferring only a subset of states, transactions, and smart contracts, \textit{hard fork} and \textit{non-functional} patterns also apply based on the chosen data fidelity level, cost, and privacy goals.
+While these use cases consider migrating only the concert application's data, proposed patterns could also be used to migrate an entire blockchain.